West Building Audio Tour: Italian Renaissance Paintings, 13th–16th Centuries

 In this illustration of a scene from the Roman poet Ovid’s Fasti, the gods, with Jupiter, Neptune, and Apollo among them, revel in a forest setting, eating and drinking, attended by nymphs and satyrs.
 The lustful Priapus, god of fertility, stealthily lifts the gown of the sleeping nymph Lotis, as seen on the right.
 According to the tale, he will be foiled by the braying of Silenus’s ass a moment later.

-- Leonardo da Vinci artist
+- Leonardo da Vinci painter

 - Florentine, 1452 - 1519